ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 does not overlap with the batch interval of any previous query.
 If this batch interval check fails, then the Aggregator MAY abort with error of type "batchOverlap".

-[[OPEN ISSUE: #195 tracks how we might relax this constraint to allow for more collect query flexibility.
-As of now, this is quite rigid and doesn't give the Collector much room for mistakes.]]

 #### Time-interval Batch Mode {#time-interval-batch-validation}